eHag-FRU/wlsMusicDatabase/README.md

 # WLS Music Database

 A CodeIgniter 4 project for my local high school.
 The band program has hundreds of pieces spread accross the concert and marching band seasons.
-The current way the music library is a print out of an outdated spreadsheet in which the source file has been lost.
+The current way the music library is, a print out of an outdated spreadsheet in which the source file has been lost, is ineffiecent.
 Due to not having the source file, I will be entering all of the pieces by hand.
 While this will take a while to accomplish, it is worth the extra time in the setup for a less painful enduser experience when deployed.